SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 18.9.8

+- Long descriptions are now shortened in map previews.
+They can be expanded to full length by klicking/tapping on the description text.
+- Fixed an issue with tag names containing leading or trailing spaces

 ### 18.9.7

 - Added changelog field to maps.
 A changelog is displayed at the bottom of the map